Game of Thrones: Inside the toughest film and TV shoots ever

 “When tens of millions of people around the world watch this episode a year from now, they won’t know how hard you worked,” the note read.
 “They won’t care how tired you were or how tough it was to do your job in sub-freezing temperatures.
 They’ll just understand that they’re watching something that’s never been done before.”

 This isn’t the first time Game of Thrones went to extreme lengths in the pursuit of authenticity, but it surely is the longest stretch.
-To put things into perspective, the Battle of the Bastards took “only” 25 days to film.
+To put things into perspective, the comparatively smaller Battle of the Bastards took “only” 25 days to film.

 Extreme cold seems to be a recurring theme in film authenticity, a factor that can’t be recreated by any other filming techniques.
 Especially when it comes to a film where the harsh, freezing backdrop is practically a character of its own.
 During the shoot of The Revenant, temperatures rarely went over -30C.